argilla-io/argilla/docs/_source/getting_started/installation/configurations/user_management.md

 :::{tab-item} Python client

-You can delete an existing user from Argilla calling the `delete` method on the `User` class.
+You can delete an existing user from Argilla by calling the `delete` method on the `User` class.

 ```python
 import argilla as rg